lookbook-hq/lookbook/README.md

 <div align="center">
   <h2>Lookbook</h2>

-A zero-config development UI for [ViewComponent](http://viewcomponent.org/)
+👀 A native development UI for [ViewComponent](http://viewcomponent.org/) 👀

 </div>

 ---

-## About

-Lookbook provides a _ready-to-go_ UI for navigating, inspecting and interacting with ViewComponent previews.
-It uses (and extends) ViewComponent's in-built [component preview functionality](https://viewcomponent.org/guide/previews.html) and is intended to integrate seamlessly with existing ViewComponent libraries.
+Lookbook gives [ViewComponent](http://viewcomponent.org/)-based projects a _ready-to-go_ development UI for navigating, inspecting and interacting with component previews.

+It uses (and extends) the native [ViewComponent preview functionality](https://viewcomponent.org/guide/previews.html) and is intended to integrate seamlessly with existing component libraries.
-The goal is to (eventually) give a [Storybook](https://storybook.js.org/)-like development experience for ViewComponents, but hopefully with a more 'Railsy' feel and without having to learn a whole new DSL.

-Lookbook uses [RDoc/Yard-style comment tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) to extend the capabilities of ViewComponent's preview functionality whilst maintaining compatability with the standard ViewComponent preview class format, so you can add or remove Lookbook at any time without having to rewrite any code.
+Lookbook uses [RDoc/Yard-style comment tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) to extend the capabilities of ViewComponent's previews whilst maintaining compatability with the standard preview class format, so you can add or remove Lookbook at any time without having to rework your code.

 > ⚠️ **PLEASE NOTE!** Lookbook is very much a **work in progress** at the moment.
 There may be breaking changes on point-releases before a 1.0 version is ready. ⚠️

 ![Lookbook UI](.github/assets/lookbook_screenshot.png)

-### Current features
+### Features

-- 👀 Navigate your component previews with ease!
+- 👀 Navigate your component previews with ease
-- 🔍 Filter/search previews by name
+- 🔍 Search/filter previews
 - 🖥 Resizable, responsive preview window
-- 🔦 Highlighted preview source code (with one-click copy to clipboard)
+- 🔦 Highlighted preview source code and HTML output (with one-click copy to clipboard)
-- 🔦 Highlighted HTML output
-- 📝 Add notes via comments in the preview file - markdown supported
+- 📝 Add notes via comments in the preview file (markdown supported)
 - 🚀 Live UI, auto-updates when component or previews files are updated
 - 🙈 Supports 'hidden' previews and examples

-### Future plans and ideas

-Check out the [feature request issues](https://github.com/allmarkedup/lookbook/labels/feature%20request)) to get a feel for some of the potential features coming to Lookbook in the future.
-And please suggest your own if you have anything you'd like to see added!

 ## Lookbook demo